 You are encouraged to work together with other students on the homework.
-However, each student must write up his or her own version of the homework assignment.
+However, each student must write up her or his own version of the homework assignment.
 Exams are taken individually, without any help from other students or unapproved resources.
 Each student is expected to maintain academic integrity and follow the UNC Honor System.